GoogleChrome/developer.chrome.com/site/en/blog/mv3-actions/index.md

 title: "Extension actions in Manifest V3"
 description: >
   Chrome extensions had Browser and Page Actions APIs for years, but Manifest V3 replaced both with a generic Actions API.
-This post explores the history of these APIs what has changed in Manfiest V3.
+This post explores the history of these APIs what has changed in Manifest V3.
 layout: "layouts/blog-post.njk"
 authors:
   - dotproto
 date: 2021-06-23
-# hero: 'image/WlD8wC6g8khYWPJUsQceQkhXSlv1/7SI8nw8jvSCspg2q71ya.png'
+hero: 'image/WlD8wC6g8khYWPJUsQceQkhXSlv1/95SnF7CbCqSWiV03WjVF.png'
 alt: ''
 tags:
   - extensions